-The most successful firms are adopting new strategies to create a better work environment for employees and minimise absences from work.
-Here are eight best practises you can use to effectively handle absenteeism in the workplace:
+The most successful firms are adopting new strategies to create a better work environment for employees and minimize absences from work.
+Here are eight best practices you can use to effectively handle absenteeism in the workplace:

 1. Craft and distribute an official attendance policy.

 Explain your company’s definition of tardiness and the differences between scheduled and unscheduled absences.
 Put your expectations in writing so employees know what is expected of them in terms of clocking in on a daily basis, calling or emailing to notify of unscheduled absences, and any rules about absences in general.
 Clearly explain what warrants disciplinary action and how your company will deal with each instance.
 Be aware of federal and state laws because an employee may be entitled to time off beyond what your policy allows.

 To ensure employees follow the attendance policy, your organization must track time and attendance.
 Try using an automated system that includes a time clock app, facial recognition, or other biometric authentication to prevent buddy punching and time theft.
 Keep records of each absence so you can address issues and spot trends of excessive absences.

 According to research in the UK, organizations conducting return-to-work interviews experience a significant reduction in unscheduled absences.
 A return-to-work interview is an opportunity for both manager and employee to confirm the record of the absence, ensure the reason is accurate, and discuss any concerns.
 Listen, be objective and supportive, and be prepared to make work flexibility or schedule adjustments to help the situation.

 4. Enforce policies consistently and address issues immediately.

 To avoid conflict and ensure fairness, your organization must consistently enforce attendance policies.
 Treat every employee consistently.
 Immediately and directly address each situation with the progressive disciplinary steps your organization included in your attendance policy.